Liphium/website/content/en/docs/town-setup/docker.md

 **8.** Fourth, let's get your email server connected.
 Just enter the details into the environment variables.
 You can do that right?

 **9.** Next is actually running the app to get some more values out of it.
 So first, create a `files` folder in your current directory.
 This is where all the files uploaded to Liphium will be stored.
+You can also optionally have them be uploaded to Cloudflare R2 or similar solutions, but that's currently a little experimental.
+If you want to use S3 or R2 for file storage, send me a message on Discord (the invite is in the nav bar).

 **10.** Now run the docker container by using the command below.
 Make sure to replace `config.env` with the name of your environment file.